Disclaimer: This article is meant to serve as a guide. Consult your vet for further recommendations based on personal knowledge of your pet.

 How often should you feed your pup?

 You want to see a waistline.
-If you stand next to your pup and look down at him, you should see an “hourglass” shape.
-Also, you should be able to feel his ribs, but you shouldn’t see them.
+If you stand next to your pup and look down at him or her, you should see an “hourglass” shape.
+Also, you should be able to feel his or her ribs, but you shouldn’t see them.

 The American Association of Food Control Officers (AAFCO) recommends 22% protein and 8% fat for growth and 18% protein and 5% fat for adult maintenance.
 If your pup’s food doesn’t fall within these guidelines, it may contribute to weight gain.
 If you decide to change brands, it should be done gradually by mixing in a small portion of the new food with the current food, slowly increasing the new food over the course of a few weeks.